Avin1112/Walmart-Sales-Data-Analysis-With-MySQL/README.md

 # Walmart-Sales-Data-Analysis-With-MySQL

-All the sql queries were generated and executed on MySQL Workbench.
+All the SQL queries were generated and executed on MySQL Workbench.